blockchainsllc/in3-docs/docs/config.md

 ### onlysign

-only sign, don't send the raw Transaction
+only sign, do not send the raw Transaction

  Type: `bool`